ZONESTAR3D/Z9/Z9V5/Z9V5-MK4/4.Slicing/readme.md

 ## 7. Gradient and random mixed color printing
 ### :warning: This feature is for M4 hotend only
 The slicing process of realizing gradient mixed color printing is exactly the same as that of monochrome, but you need to enable the gradient printing function in the LCD menu.
-Please refer to the introduce of gradient mixed color printing.
+For details, please refer to the user manual from the M4 hot end sell page.